prateekt/CyborgDistro/README.md

 # CyborgDistro
 Read more about the project on Hackaday: https://hackaday.io/project/6888-cyborgdistro

 The Cyborg Distro is an open source project that allows anyone to build an awesome multi-robot, multi-sensor cyborg.
 The Cyborg Distro software runs on Raspbian and interfaces with Android phones.
+Your can use the code in this distro to run on many configurations of hardware and software.

 Here is a proto Cyborg of the Distro (https://tandonp.wordpress.com/autonomous-cyborg-backpack/).
 This cyborg has multiple robots -- many arms, grippers, etc. Additionally, it supports many sensor modalities such as sonar and camera.
 C and Java API libraries are provided with the Distro to control different sensors.